cms-met/MetScanning/README.md

-for RunD analysis you need to install the CMSSW_7_4_12 while for the runA/B/C the CMSSW_7_4_7
+for RunD analysis you need to install the CMSSW_7_4_12 while for the runA/B/C the CMSSW_7_4_7 for the CMSSW_7_4_12 need to use the branch cms-met:HaloBranch7412
 ```
 scramv1 project -n CMSSW_7_4_7_scanningHalo CMSSW CMSSW_7_4_7
 cd CMSSW_7_4_7_scanningHalo/src